How to grow marigolds

 How to propagate marigolds

 Tagetes marigolds are tender and will die during the first frosts of autumn.
-Try saving seed from them beforehand and use it to propagate new plants the following spring.
+But it's easy to save seed from the spent flowers, simply cut the flowerheads into a paper bag and keep in a cool, dry place before sowing again the following spring.

-African marigolds (Tagetes erecta) have large heads of double flowers which can rot in wet summers.
+During wet summers, the large flower heads of African marigolds (Tagetes erecta) can hold moisture and rot.
 In areas prone to damp weather, grow other varieties of marigold with smaller flowers.

 Marigold varieties to grow